queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 38,675

-Advantage on Persuasion and Performance checks..
+Advantage on Persuasion and Performance checks.